eliemichel/LearnWebGPU/getting-started/first-color.md

 When using the Dawn implementation of WebGPU, `wgpuSurfaceGetPreferredFormat` is not implemented yet.
 Actually, the only texture format it supports is `WGPUTextureFormat_BGRA8Unorm`.
 ```

-Like buffers, textures are allocated for a specific usage.
-In our case, we will use them as the target of a Render Pass so it needs to be created with the `RenderAttachment` usage flag:
+Textures are allocated for a **specific usage**, that dictates the way the GPU organizes its memory.
+In our case, we use the swap chain textures as targets for a *Render Pass* so it needs to be created with the `RenderAttachment` usage flag:

 ```C++
 swapChainDesc.usage = WGPUTextureUsage_RenderAttachment;